-(3) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Variation Agreement shall operate and take effect notwithstanding any other Act or law.
+(3) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the First Variation Agreement shall operate and take effect notwithstanding any other Act or law.

 [Section 4A inserted by No. 29 of 1994 s.
-13.]
+13; amended by No. 8 of 2009 s.
+80.]

 5. Second Variation Agreement